Pedroknoll/Algorithms/binary-search/README.md

-# Prime Number Finder
+# Binary-Search

 ### Problem
-Given a chosen prime number in an array of prime numbers, find the quantity of elements into the array smaller than the chosen prime number.
+Search if a number is present in an array.
+If it is the case, find the index of the element.

 ### Pseudocode